forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 #### Geographical Settings with Increased Spread of Severe Covid
 Covid-19 waves across the world are predated by uncomfortable climate conditions:
-* Cold temperatures below 15 degrees during the day and below 10 degrees at night => indoor heating => dry indoor and often badly ventilated air
+* _Cold Outdoors:_ Cold temperatures below 15 degrees during the day and below 10 degrees at night => indoor heating => dry indoor and often badly ventilated air
-* Hot outdoor air temperatures above 30 degrees or above 25 degrees combined with intense sun.
+* _Hot & Rich:_ Hot outdoor air temperatures above 30 degrees or above 25 degrees combined with intense sun.
 But only in countries where air-conditioners are widespread (mostly wealthier, industrialized countries). => indoor air is recirculated and additionally ACs reduce the humidity (often below the )
-* Very dry outdoor air at moderate temperatures.
-Especially in setting when people stay indoors e.g. in cities and additionally with stay at home orders.
+* _Very Dry Air:_ Very dry outdoor air at moderate temperatures or high temperatures: Middle East (where also MERS spreads in the dry air indoor air), Northern India close to the foothills of the Himalaya (e.g. Delhi, Uttarakhand, Chandigarh).

 #### Geographical Settings with Mainly Mild Covid
 * High absolute humidity of outdoor air but no air-conditioners and dense living conditions.
-Examples: Coastal india during seasons with winds from the sea, Lagos in Nigeria, Indonesia.
+Examples: Coastal india (except tourism regions in the South like Goa and Puducherry where ACs are likely widespread), Lagos in Nigeria, Indonesia.

 #### Geographical Settings with Few Spread
 * Climate with favour ventilation and being outdoors.
 E.g. rural regions around the world as long as the outdoor temperatures are don't motivate indoor heating.